rickyy-yy/Beginner-Python-Projects/README.md

 # everything_python
-Repository for my Python projects
+Repository for my Python projects.
+HOw did you even find this page?